MaxwellWjj/homepage-academic/content/authors/admin/_index.md

   url: https://www.hku.hk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Hardware accelerator, neuromorphic computing and computer architecture.
+bio: My research interests include Hardware accelerator, reconfigurable computing and computer architecture.

 # Interests to show in About widget
 interests:
 - Hardware Accelerator
-- Neuromorphic Computing
+- Reconfigurable Computing
 - Computer Architecture

 # Education to show in About widget